Simple Yet Meaningful Thanksgiving Writing Activities

 4. Figurative Language

 Memes can be an engaging way to incorporate informal Thanksgiving writing activities into the classroom.
 Pictures often communicate an idea far better than a paragraph of words.
 As a class, study some examples of irony, comedy, or allusion in Thanksgiving memes.
 Then, encourage students to create one of their own to share!
 You will find plenty of examples if you search Google for “Thanksgiving memes.”
+Be sure to preview them and save your favorites as they are not all school appropriate!

 Another way we can incorporate figurative language into our holiday lessons is by studying holiday idioms and expressions.
 What types of phrases do English speakers use this time of year that have both a literal and figurative meaning?
 This lesson is important when studying formal versus informal language as well as with ELL students who are not familiar with the figurative meanings.